Orange-OpenSource/hurl/docs/manual-page.md

 xpath "string(//title)" == "301 Moved"
 ```

-Thanks to asserts, Hurl can be used as a testing tool to run scenarii.
+Thanks to asserts, Hurl can be used as a testing tool to run scenario.

 More information on asserts here [https://hurl.dev/docs/asserting-response.html](https://hurl.dev/docs/asserting-response.html)